federico-terzi/federico-terzi.github.io/_posts/2019-09-03-3-great-python-tricks-you-may-not-know.markdown

 ## tqdm

-If you ever use Python to do some sort of elaboration, chances are you have found yourself writing a for loop, iterating through a list of items to process each one them.
+If you ever use Python to do some sort of elaboration, chances are you find yourself writing a for loop, iterating through a list of items to process each one them.
 For example:

 ```python
 for item in range(10000000):